 What are the Top Paint Color Trends for 2024?

 The broadest trends in paint color are away from cautious albeit soothing pastel shades and towards intense, natural colors.
 Colors reflect a mood of optimism and joy with which we want to fill our homes.

 The wellness trend we have enjoyed in all other aspects of our lives – exercise, meditation, clean eating, athleisure fashion – is now emerging in home decor.
 The qualities of strength, positivity, and joy are soon to infuse the colors that surround us.

 The psychology of color, always a consideration in interior design, is now being foregrounded by paint producers, including Valspar.
 Color is vital in making your house feel like a home, a comfortable, welcoming space that soothes and relaxes.

-Valspar has chosen not one but 12 colors as their headline for 2023.
+Valspar has chosen not one but 12 colors as their headline for the year.
 Each color relates to a mood that I certainly want in my home.

 For example, there’s Green Trellis, a natural, organic color to induce calm, and Southern Road, a rich blue associated with contentment, slowing down, and enjoying life.
 Cozy White is an off-white color intended to bring comfort, warmth, and familiarity to your surroundings.

 Similarly, PPG paints has a color palette named Serenity.
 At the same time, Behr invites you to “find your center” and Dunn-Edwards to “live in joy” when exploring their newest shades.